adblockplus/web.adblockplus.org/README.md

 ##### Google Optimize conditions

-We configure Google Analytics to load Google Optimize in a page if the user hasn't opted out of user testing and the page has enabled user testing (via `user_testing` global or page property).
+We configure Google Analytics to load Google Optimize in a page if the user hasn't opted out of user testing and the page has enabled user testing (via `enable_split_testing` global or page property).

 ##### Google Analytics and Tag Manager conditions